-A content policy that specifies the conditions under which an outbound message should be encrypted is configured in the TRITON Manager Data module.
-See Data Security Manager Help for details about configuring an outbound email data loss prevention (DLP) policy with an encryption action plan.
+A content policy that specifies the conditions under which an outbound message should be encrypted is configured in the Security Manager Data Security module.
+See Forcepoint DLP Administrator Help for details about configuring an outbound email data loss prevention (DLP) policy with an encryption action plan.
 See Creating an email DLP policy for encryption for a high-level procedure for email DLP policy configuration.

-The outbound DLP policy mode set in the Email module console must be set to Enforce in order for advanced email encryption to work properly (Main > Policy Management > Policies > Outbound > Data Loss Prevention).
+The outbound DLP policy mode set in the Email Security module must be set to Enforce for Forcepoint Email Encryption to work properly (Main > Policy Management > Policies > Outbound > Data Loss Prevention).